Is Jaywalking Illegal In Los Angeles?

 Below are four key things every Angeleno should know about the reformed California jaywalking laws:

-- Due Care When Jaywalking — While the amendments ease pedestrian restrictions when crossing streets, this doesn’t mean they can do so without care.
-Pedestrians must still exercise caution when jaywalking in Los Angeles, ensuring they don’t pose any danger to themselves or motorists.
+• Due Care When Jaywalking — While the amendments ease pedestrian restrictions when crossing streets, this doesn’t mean they can do so without care.
+Pedestrians must still exercise caution when jaywalking in Los Angeles to avoid posing any danger to themselves or motorists.

-- Implications For Pedestrian Safety — Pedestrians are not exempt from legal liability, particularly if their actions cause accidents or injuries.
+• Implications for Pedestrian Safety — Pedestrians are not exempt from legal liability, particularly when their actions contribute to accidents or injuries.
 They must exercise caution and use reasonable judgment when crossing the street.

 What Does “Due Care” Mean?

-As previously mentioned, the law now permits jaywalking, but only if pedestrians exercise “due care.”
+As previously mentioned, the law permits jaywalking, provided pedestrians exercise “due care.”
 In legal terms, this behavior refers to the level of judgment that a reasonable person would exercise to avoid causing harm to others.
 It involves taking appropriate precautions, considering potential risks, and acting to prevent harm.
 The standard of care can vary depending on the context.

 For example, a driver must exercise caution by paying attention to the road to avoid traffic accidents.
-If a pedestrian notices a car swerving or making unpredictable behaviors, they should avoid crossing the road.
+If a pedestrian notices a car swerving or exhibiting unpredictable behavior, they should avoid crossing the road.
 When it’s raining, it can be reasonably assumed that vehicles have less traction on the road, and jaywalking could potentially lead to a rain-related accident.

 When jaywalking, pedestrians need to take precautions before crossing the street.
-This means checking for any immediate dangers, like erratic vehicles or dangerous road conditions, that could put themselves or others at risk.
-If someone doesn’t take care and their actions cause harm, they could be considered negligent.
+This means checking for any immediate dangers, such as erratic vehicles or dangerous road conditions, that could put oneself or others at risk.
+If someone fails to take care and their actions cause harm, they may be considered negligent.

-If you have to unavoidably jaywalk in Los Angeles, exercise due care to ensure your safety and avoid legal issues.
+If you must unavoidably jaywalk in Los Angeles, exercise due care to keep yourself safe and avoid potential legal issues.
 Under the California Civil Code, everyone is obligated to exercise due care in the exercise of one’s rights.
 Even your favorite Hollywood stars have to ensure their actions or decisions do not jeopardize the safety of others.

 How Will The Changes In Jaywalking Laws Affect Traffic And Pedestrian Accidents?